Introduction

 Who this guide is for

-This guide is for spouses working together on a joint application for a simple, uncontested divorce.
-This means you agree on all your separation issues and only need to apply for a divorce order.
+This guide is for spouses who want to make a joint application for a simple uncontested divorce.
+This means you both agree on all your family law issues and only need to apply for a divorce order.
+You both need to sign all the documents in this process.

 Use this guide if all the following statements are true: